staticintlucas/libfix64/README.md

 ### Implementation

-Templates for C source code are found in the [src](src) directory.
+Templates for C source code are located in the [src](src) directory.
-These use the Jinja2 templating language to populate things like constants calculated beforehand.
+These use the [Jinja2](https://palletsprojects.com/p/jinja/) templating language to populate things like constants calculated at render time.

 Templates are rendered using the scripts in the [scripts](scripts) directory.
 The Python [mpmath](https://mpmath.org/) library is used for accurately calculating constants,